 Picture a beautiful Kansas sky in downtown Wichita.
 Then imagine how breathtaking it would be to see hundreds of synchronized drones creating various formations set to music, lighting up the sky up to 400 feet over the Arkansas River and the Keeper of the Plains.
 Make plans to see it with your own eyes this fall during this year’s Drone Light Festival at Exploration Place.

-Not only is the mesmerizing show coming back for a second year, but organizers are extending it to three nights because of the popularity.
-Scheduled for Sept.
-21-23, the show will provide breathtaking views of 300 synchronized drones fully choreographed with music.
+This mesmerizing show is set to come back for a third year and will take place over three nights.
+Scheduled for Oct.
+3-5, the show will provide breathtaking views of 400 synchronized drones fully choreographed with music.

 What to expect

 The drones will launch from the Mid-America All-Indian Museum grounds, highlighting the Keeper of the Plains.
-Each night, the show will end with a special lighting of the Keeper of the Plains fire pots.
+Each night, the show will include the special lighting of the Keeper of the Plains fire pots (weather permitting).

 How to attend

 Gates will open at 6 p.m. and the drone light show begins at 9 p.m.
 Organizers encourage attendees to arrive early to the grounds to enjoy live music, demonstrations, games, local vendors, food, drink and other entertainment.
-It’s also a great opportunity to explore Exploration Place, which is fully included in your admission to the event.
+It’s also a great opportunity to explore Exploration Place and experience their popular laser shows in the Dome theater, which is fully included in your admission to the event.

 You can discover Exploration Place and more than 50 additional museums and attractions, 1,200-plus eateries and much more when you visit the Heart of the Country.